-'Qualitative disclosures (a) ate of the The Nomination & Remuneration Committee comprised of three members constituted to oversee the framing, review and implementation of Compensation Policy of the Bank, on behalf of the Board.
-As on March 31,2022, the Nomination & Remuneration Committee of the Board comprises of the following Directors Shri.K.
-Nagarajan (Independent Director) (Chairman) Shri.A.
-Niranjan Sankar Shri.B.Vijayadurai (Independent Director)
+'Qualitative disclosures (a) composition and mandate of the Remuneration Committee.
+The Nomination & Remuneration Committee comprised of five members constituted to oversee the framing, review and implementation of Compensation Policy of the Bank, on behalf of the Board.
+As on March 31,2023, the Nomination & Remuneration Committee of the Board comprises of the following Directors Thiru.K.
+Nagarajan, Independent Director (Chairman) Thiru.A.
+Niranjan Sankar, Director Thiru.B.Vijayadurai, Independent Director Thiru.C.
+Chiranjeeviraj, Independent Director Tmt.S.
+Ezhil Jothi, Independent Director

-(b) Information the relating to design and structure of remuneration processes and the kev features and objectives of remuneration policy.
+(b) Information relating to the design and structure of remuneration processes and the kev features and objectives of remuneration policy.

-The Bank has formulated and adopted а comprehensive compensation policy & HR policy covering all the policy employees.
-The reviewed on an annual basis.
-The policy covers all aspects of the compensation structure such as fixed pay, variable compensation, perquisites, performance bonus, pension, gratuity, taking into etc., account the guidelines issued by Reserve Bank of India from time to time.
+The Bank has formulated adopted comprehensive а compensation policy & HR policy covering all the employees.
+The policy is reviewed on an annual basis.
+The policy covers all aspects of the compensation structure such as fixed pay, variable compensation, perquisites, performance bonus, pension, gratuity, etc., taking into account the guidelines issued by Reserve Bank of India from time to